This blog may contain affiliate links. Read our disclosure policy for more info.

 Here, it’s all about the great outdoors.
 When determining what to do, there is a lot to choose from, from hiking routes to breathtaking views.
 Some of the top things to do in Revelstoke include:

-- Visit Mt Revelstoke National Park – It’s a one-of-a-kind national park in that you can drive straight into it and up to the peak of Mt Revelstoke.
-As a result, practically anyone can use it!
+- Visit Mt Revelstoke National Park – It’s a one-of-a-kind national park in that you can drive straight into it and up to the peak of Mt Revelstoke, as a result, practically anyone can use it!
 After parking your car at the peak, you may go hiking on one of the many gorgeous routes, eat lunch by one of the lakes, or even take a short walk to see all of the magnificent flowers and perspectives.
 Eva Lake path, a 12 km (7.5 miles) round trip through spectacular landscapes perfect for seeing bears.
 Check out Heather Lake trail, a short 10-minute stroll around a lovely lake with breathtaking reflections.
 You’ll need a Parks Pass to visit this national park.

 - Whitewater rafting – If you want to enjoy the cool glacier water of the Illecillewaet River there is an opportunity to book a whitewater rafting adventure for $141 CAD.
 Or opt for a more gentle river float tour for $77 CAD on the Colombia River – one of Canada’s most famous rivers!
 Either way, the abundance of natural scenery in either location is sure to make you feel alive!